 Top Shimla Attractions:

 Shimla Mall is the lifeline of tourism that is thronged by a large number of tourists throughout the year.
 Renowned as the main shopping hub of Shimla, it houses loads of restaurants, cafes, government offices and cinema multifaceted.
 The prime attraction of Shimla Mall road is Gaiety Theatre which was built by British.
 It is a home to various cultural activities.

-Next to Shimla Mall, the Ridge is located in the middle of the town.
+Next, to Shimla Mall, the Ridge is located in the middle of the town.
 It is an open space which is famous for grand summer festival and a blasting New Year eve.
-It has a large reservoir on the eastern point which provides ultimate supply of water to the town.
+It has a large reservoir on the eastern point which provides an ultimate supply of water to the town.

 Himachal State Museum and Library

 Established in 1974, it was originally known as Shimla State Museum.
 Recently, it has gained the fame of Himachal State Museum and Library which hosts a wide amount of ancient objects.
 Ranging from ancient sculptures to beautiful paintings, this museum has in plenty to display.
 Showing cultural wealth of the state is the main purpose of this display.

 Built-in 1857 on the Ridge, Christ Church in Shimla is the second oldest Christian house of worship.
 It was constructed in the neo-Gothic style.

 Indian Institute of Advanced Studies